Timeline of Sharp HealthCare

 Sharp Chula Vista Medical Center breaks ground for major addition to add 52 acute-care beds and a new maternal/infant pavilion with 21 labor and delivery, recovery and postpartum suites.

 Sharp Metropolitan Medical Campus breaks ground for the new Sharp Mary Birch Hospital for Women.

 Sharp acquires the 99-bed Golden Triangle Medical Center on a 48-acre site in the Murrieta Valley of southern Riverside County.
 It operates as a skilled nursing facility known as Sharp HealthCare Murrieta.

 Community Hospital of Chula Vista, a 131-bed acute-care facility serving South Bay, joins Sharp HealthCare.

-The Stephen and Mary Birch Foundation donated $5 million to name San Diego's first women's hospital after the couple's only daughter, Mary.
-The campaign for Sharp Mary Birch Hospital was Sharp HealthCare Foundation's first-ever campaign, raising $15 million for the $46 million hospital.
+The Stephen and Mary Birch Foundation donate $5 million to name San Diego's first women's hospital after the couple's only daughter, Mary.
+The campaign for Sharp Mary Birch Hospital is Sharp HealthCare Foundation's first-ever campaign, raising $15 million for the $46 million hospital.

 Polinsky Cancer Center opens at Sharp Memorial Hospital.